pydata/pydata-sphinx-theme/docs/demo/web-components.rst

    And some content!

+.. dropdown:: With a title
+   :icon: unlock

+   And some content and an icon!

 .. dropdown:: A primary title and color
    :color: primary
+   :icon: unlock

    And some content!

 .. dropdown:: A secondary title and color
-   :color: secondary

-   And some content!

-.. dropdown:: A secondary title and color and icon
    :color: secondary
    :icon: unlock